Thr 160 Intro to Acting

 - You will be expected to rehearse outside of class time although there will occasionally be time available to rehearse during the regular class time.
 This is considered homework for this class.

-- Specific assignment criteria and due dates will be distributed and discussed in class.
+- Specific assignment criteria will be posted on D2L and/or distributed and discussed in class.

 - Be dressed appropriately and ready to work by the time class is scheduled to begin.